2023 NBA Mock Draft 10.0: Latest intel, predictions and analysis on all 58 picks

 Wednesday update:

+Anthony Black is getting buzz as high as No. 6 where the Jazz could target a trade.

+Dereck Lively II's draft range will be one to watch Thursday night.

-Cam Whitmore could drop as far as No. 9 to the Utah Jazz or No. 10 to the Dallas Mavericks, although we aren't moving him on our board yet.
+Cam Whitmore could drop as far as No. 9 to the Jazz or No. 10 to the Mavericks, although we aren't moving him on our board yet.

 Note: The Chicago Bulls and Philadelphia 76ers forfeited their second-round picks in 2023 due to tampering and violating free agency rules.